Sound Randomized Smoothing in Floating-Point Arithmetics: Algorithms

 \section{Algorithms}

-Here we compare the actual algorithms of the standard randomised smoothing~\ref{alg:cohen}, and of the proposed method~\ref{alg:ours}.
+Here we compare the actual algorithms of the standard randomised smoothing in Algorithm~\ref{alg:cohen}, and of the proposed method in Algorithm~\ref{alg:ours}.
 The differences in the methods of the same name are highlighted by colors.
 The algorithms assume input to be in $\{0, 1/255, \dots, 1\}$.
-We emphasize that our method is a simple extension of the standard randomized smoothing, where the two additional procedures in Algorithm~\ref{alg:ours} can be evaluated just once before the certification; thus, they do not slow down the method, neither it decreases the accuracy.
+We emphasize that our method is a simple extension (differences highlighted) of the standard randomized smoothing, where the two additional procedures in Algorithm~\ref{alg:ours} can be evaluated just once before the certification; thus, they do not slow down the method, neither it decreases the accuracy.